Tom Chessell: Rowing career

 For the 1952 Helsinki Olympics an all New South Wales crew was selected twelve months in advance based on the 1951 King's Cup result.
 The Olympic selection crew raced the 1952 King's Cup for New South Wales during its preparation and was comprehensively beaten by Victoria.
 The media then claimed the Victorian crew should be nominated instead.
 However the selector Joe Gould stuck with the selected crew since a number of them including stroke Phil Cayzer, had severe adverse reactions to the vaccinations they'd taken for overseas travel.
 It was also mentioned that their fundraising responsibilities, some 7,000 pounds, impacted their preparation – the Australian Olympic Federation had only been able to fund four air tickets for the eight.
 Chessell was the coxswain of that Australian Olympic men's eight who to their credit won the bronze medal in Helsinki.

 Death

-Having retired to Surfers Paradise, Queensland, Chessell died on Chevron Island, survived by his wife and two sons, Ian and Bruce.
+Having retired to Surfers Paradise, Chessell died on Chevron Island, survived by his wife and two sons, Ian and Bruce.
 He was cremated and his ashes were spread on the Parramatta River by the 1952 Olympic eight with Ian Chessell as cox.